How Much Should I Feed My Baby? | The Nourished Child

 [Read: Baby Changes and Eating: What to Expect]

-How Much Should My 6 Month Old Eat?
+How Much Should My 6-Month-Old Eat?

-In the first 6 months, all of your baby’s food requirements should come from breastmilk or infant formula.
+Despite having high-calorie requirements relative to their size, babies don’t need to eat as much food as you might think.
+In the first 6 months, all of your baby’s food requirements should come from breastmilk or infant formula feeding.

 At 6 months, most babies will start to eat solid foods.
+However, the amount of real food eaten will be very small.

 • 1 – 2 ounces of Grains